pagkly/Zed/Investopedia4/Trilemma Presents Three Equal Options but Only One is Possible at a Given Time.md

 ### Key Takeaways

 -   The trilemma is an economic theory, which posits that countries may choose from three options when making fundamental decisions about their international monetary policy agreements.
--   However, only one option of the trilemma is achievable at a given time, as the three options of the trilemma are mutually exclusive.
+-   However, only one option of the trilemma is achievable at a given time, as the three options of the trilemma are [[Mutually Exclusive|mutually exclusive]].
 -   Today, most countries favor free flow of capital and autonomous monetary policy.

 ## Trilemma Explained